MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/denmark/emea-dnk-vend-e-invoice.md

 [!include [banner](../../includes/banner.md)]

-This article explains how to configure and use vendor electronic invoices import for Denmark in Microsoft Dynamics 365 Finance.
+This article explains how to configure and use vendor electronic invoices import for Denmark from the country specific **OIOUBL** format in Microsoft Dynamics 365 Finance.

 ## Prerequisites